Categorifications of Non-Integer Quivers: Types $H_4$, $H_3$ and $I_2(2n+1)$: Introduction and main results

 Cluster algebras of finite type correspond to finite root systems and thus to finite crystallographic Coxeter groups.
 In this paper, we consider cluster structures defined from finite non-crystallographic Coxeter groups and their associated root systems (in the sense of Deodhar~\cite{Deodhar}).
 The main goal is to extend the cluster combinatorics and categorification to the exchange matrices and quivers of types $\coxI_2(n)$, $\coxH_3$ and $\coxH_4$.

 Mutations of matrices with real entries were considered e.g. in~\cite{Lampe,FeliksonTumarkin19}.
 In contrast to the usual integer framework, the seed pattern defined as in the integer setting lacks some basic good properties.
 We show that the tropical degeneration of the seed pattern can nevertheless be consistently defined, and mutations of quivers of types $\coxI_2(2n+1)$, $\coxH_3$ and $\coxH_4$ can be categorified in line with the integer counterparts.
-Categorification of quivers of types $\coxI_2(2n)$ will be addressed in a forthcoming paper.
+There are additional technical considerations and slight differences in theory for the $\coxI_2(2n)$ cases which arise from the existence of short and long roots.
+As such, categorification of quivers of types $\coxI_2(2n)$ are addressed in a separate paper (\cite{DT2}).

 One of our main tools is a {\em weighted (un)folding} of a quiver (see Section~\ref{section-unf} for the details), the application of which follows the projection of root systems of types $\coxE_8$, $\coxD_6$ and $\coxA_4$ developed in~\cite{Lusztig,WaveFrontsReflGroups,MoodyPatera}.
 In particular, the (un)foldings give rise to projections of dimension vectors of objects in module categories of integer quivers to the roots associated to folded quivers (Section~\ref{section-proj}).
 We obtain the following theorem.